HappyFrowl/documentation/docker/introduction.md

 * After creating the Docker image, the image can be used to spin up one or more instances of it
   * aka containers
 * This is done with `docker run`
-  * This downloads and starts a docker image
+  * This downloads an image if it hasn't been already, creates and starts the docker container
-  * `docker run nginx` - This run an instance of nginx
+  * `docker run nginx` - This runs an instance of nginx
   * This can be run also without having a custom image
   * In that case an image is downloaded from the Docker Hub
     * This is a central repository for docker images